 Many public customer purchase contracts, and some private customer contracts, include options to purchase additional transit buses or coaches in the future.
-These purchase options are typically exercisable over a period of three to five years and are often transferable to other transit authorities, provided the assignee of the options meets certain federal criteria for funding.
+These purchase options are typically exercisable over a period of three to five years and, in certain situations, are transferable to other transit authorities, provided the assignee of the options meets certain federal criteria for funding.